 Can You Brew Twice With Espresso Grounds?

 It’s a bad idea to brew coffee twice with used espresso grounds.
 You might think that you have to use a lot of coffee grounds for just a tiny bit of espresso.
 And that’s true.
 To make espresso a ratio of about 1:2 is used which means one part grounds for two parts of liquid in the cup by weight.
-Other methods like pour over will use much higher ratios around 1:15.
+Other methods like pour-over over will use much higher ratios around 1:15.

 Suggested: Why is espresso so strong?

 To brew a normal 28 ml espresso, about 14 grams of coffee grounds is used.
-If you’d use 14 grams to brew a pour over, you could make 210 ml of coffee.
+If you’d use 14 grams to brew a pour-over, you could make 210 ml of coffee.
 So if you only make 28 ml of coffee with the same grounds, isn’t there a lot left in the grounds?

-No. Espresso grounds are just as ‘spent’ as pour over coffee grounds after brewing.
+No. Espresso grounds are just as ‘spent’ as pour-over coffee grounds after brewing.
 An espresso machine extracts the grounds very quickly and efficiently in a way you need less water and time.
 That’s why espresso is so concentrated.
 That means there isn’t much left after brewing.
-Whatever soluble compounds are left in the grounds after brewing will be the very harsh bitter ones so that doesn’t brew a good tasting cup of coffee.
+Whatever soluble compounds are left in the grounds after brewing will be the very harsh bitter ones so that doesn’t brew a good-tasting cup of coffee.

 Find out next why that’s the case.